PankajKumarBeniwal/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-this is the sentiment Analysis of stock market news. the dataset is taken from  'https://finviz.com/' the code is done using beautifulsoup library of python
+This is the sentiment Analysis of stock market news.
+The dataset for this task is taken from the site 'https://finviz.com/' This particular code is done using the beautifulsoup library of python in jupyter notebook.
+As it contains a very interactive console to work in and the feature of cell makes it more interesting.